 National Infantry Museum

 Traces the evolution of the infantry from the 16th century to the present.
-It contains military artefacts, weapons & equipment used by U.S. Army infantrymen & an exhibit on the history of Fort Benning.
+It contains military artifacts, weapons & equipment used by U.S. Army infantrymen & an exhibit on the history of Fort Benning.

 National Civil War Naval Museum at Port Columbus